amcginni/Adafruit_nRF52_Arduino/README.md

  6. Restart the Arduino IDE
  7. Once the BSP is installed, select 'Adafruit Bluefruit nRF52 Feather' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.

-### pc-nrfutil tools
+### Adafruit's nrfutil tools

-Contrary to Adafruit's advice, we use Nordic's pc-nrfutil version 0.5.1.
-The boards.txt and programmers.txt files have been updated to reflect this change.
+You will need the [adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil) version 0.5.3.post10 (derived from Nordic pc-nrfutil) to upload sketch via serial port.
+Do not use Nordic's own pc-nrfutil.
+Look in the requriements.txt document in the adafruit-nrfutil repository for the Python packages you need, install them through your distribution's package manager or `pip`, and then use the included installation script to install the software package to your computer.

 ### Drivers